kishanpatel789/kp_data_dev_site/content/posts/009_WhatIsAJWT.md

 Date: 2025-01-01
 Slug: what-is-a-jwt
 Tags: system-design, python
 Summary: You use it everyday but hardly think about.
-Let's talk about the Javascript Web Tokens you've been throwing around the Internet.
+Let's talk about the JSON Web Tokens you've been throwing around the Internet.
 Status: published
 MetaImage: /static/images/post009/JWTCoin.jpeg